udkyo/chatgpt-code-review-gerrit-plugin/README.md

   it.
 - `/review_last`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the last Patch Set of the Change Set.
 Unlike `/review`, this command does not result in casting or updating votes.

+### Command Options

+- `--filter=[true/false]`: Controls the filtering of duplicate and conflicting comments, defaulting to "true" to apply filters.

 ## Testing